-With so many plans to chose from, we’ve organized our reviews by categories to make it easier for you to choose a provider based on your individual needs.
+With so many plans to chose from in our MNVO reviews, we’ve organized our reviews by categories to make it easier for you to choose a provider based on your individual needs.
 Click on the category below to jump straight to that section or keep reading to learn about them all.

 Republic Wireless is a prepaid cell phone plan that uses Sprint and T-Mobile’s networks and has some of the cheapest rates around.
 This carrier is ideal for those who want a cheap unlimited talk and text plan.

 What’s unique about Republic Wireless?
 They have a patented technology called Adaptive Coverage, which automatically blends your calls and texts over available free WiFi and your phone’s 3G and 4G LTE cellular data networks.
-If you want dedicated cellular data, you can purchase up to 10 GB per month at $7.50 per GB, or they have monthly plans that include a certain amount of cell data.
+If you want dedicated cellular data, you can purchase additional GB for an extra free or they have monthly plans that include a certain amount of cell data.

 All plans include unlimited text and talk and free WiFi where available.
 They offer a 14-day money back guarantee.

 FreedomPop, which runs on the spottier Sprint network, offers a free cell phone plan.
 Yes, free!
 What’s the catch?
 As you probably guessed, you don’t get much — 200 minutes of talk, 500 text messages and 200MB of data per month.